rudolphventer/GreenTea/README.md

 </p>

-## --🌟--Features and goals for next release--🌟--
+## Features and goals for next release

 - Check exit-save file on "new file"